-NOTE: This article first appeared January 5, 2015, in the Vallarta Daily online newspaper (vallartadaily.com), as the third of a series of monthly columns I am writing on Intelligent Movement Forever.
-The next column is scheduled early February and I will also share it with you here.
+NOTE: This article first appeared February 12, 2015, in the Vallarta Daily online newspaper (vallartadaily.com), as the fourth of a series of monthly columns I am writing on Intelligent Movement Forever.
+From now on my column will appear bi-monthly, so the next column will be published in early April.

 Dear Daily Vallarta Readers and Movers,

 In this February 2015 column, I am going discuss and describe a hot topic that is trending in yoga/fitness/movement circles: the topic of STRETCHING.
 This column will: (1) look at commonly accepted definitions of stretching (2) introduce a new definition of stretching that is based on exercise science research, (3) describe what happens when we stretch a muscle, (4) introduce Resistance Stretching, and (5) give readers enough evidence-based information to choose a stretching practice that will create flexibility, without damaging the muscles and tissue.

 To begin, let me introduce you to Jules Mitchell, one of my Yoga colleagues and intelligent movement heroes.
 Jules, a well-known Yoga Therapist in the South Bay of Los Angeles, CA, recently earned her Master’s Degree in Exercise Science, emphasizing biomechanics.
 Her Master’s Thesis and soon-to-be published book is a comprehensive literature review on the science of stretching.
 In the meantime, she is blogging and talking about her findings, and their application to yoga, in particular, and movement, in general, at julesmitchell.com.